 According to Gallup data, nearly seven in ten employees in the U.S. are working remotely all or some of the time.
 The percentage of employed adults specifically saying they had worked from home out of coronavirus-related concerns rose sharply from 31 percent in mid-March, to 49 percent mere days later, then to 59 percent the subsequent week, before leveling off at around 62 percent.

 The uptick was even sharper in other advanced economies.
 In Australia, for instance, a Gartner HR survey found that a staggering 88 percent of Australian employers had encouraged or required employees to work from home due to the coronavirus.

 In both the U.S. and Australia, the starting points were low.
 Pre-COVID-19, regular teleworking arrangements were common among a mere six percent of the workforce in Australia and five percent in the U.S., according to the best available data.

 What does it all mean?
 Well, we can conclude that there are more mobile devices than ever for IT organizations and other security officials to secure, especially in smaller businesses, where the data shows that 57 percent of remote workers were less likely to receive a company device for working remotely, compared to those employed by companies of different sizes (45 percent).

 Not only do Security organizations need to do more (with less time to prepare), they are seeing businesses lose focus on security best-practices, just as the drive to return to work (even of a rump staff) will almost certainly presage the reemergence of latent threats against which those same teams were already struggling to address.

-Further, rates of mobile safety and security app adoption remain persistently low, creating a gap between what officials need to enforce security best practices and what they have.
+Further, rates of mobile operational security app adoption remain persistently low, creating a gap between what officials need to enforce security best practices and what they have.
 Precisely because not mobile optimized, the tools and practices that constitute the security apparatus are simply unable to keep up with the security threat as it stands today.